MohammedDaniyalRaza/Agentic-AI/00_Swarm/Readme.md

 ### 5. 🧪 Evaluator-Optimizer Pattern
 An evaluator agent checks the quality of other agents' work and suggests improvements.

+## 🔚 Why OpenAI Moved On from Swarm

+Swarm was an experimental framework, mostly used for internal testing and research.
+While it showed great potential, it lacked production-level tools and flexibility developers needed.

+That’s why OpenAI discontinued active development on Swarm, and instead introduced a more powerful and flexible solution the Agents SDK.

+## 🛠️ What is the Agents SDK?

+The Agents SDK is the official production-ready version of Swarm.
+It is more stable, modular, and supports real-world applications.

+It allows developers to:

+Build real-world multi-agent systems

+Coordinate agent workflows

+Manage tasks with better control and structure

+💡 Note: I will cover the Agents SDK in Step 4, in a separate repository.
+👉 Right now, this is Step 0, focused on explaining Swarm and the foundation concepts.

 ---

 ## 📌 Summary